spacelift-io/user-documentation/docs/vendors/terraform/terraform-provider.md

 ## Proposed workflow

-We suggest to first manually create a single administrative stack, and then use it to programmatically define other stacks as necessary.
+We suggest to first manually create a single [management stack with Space Admin role](../../concepts/authorization/assigning-roles-stacks.md), and then use it to programmatically define other stacks as necessary.
 If you're using an integration like AWS, you should probably give the role associated with this stack **full IAM access** too, allowing it to create separate roles and policies for individual stacks.

 If you want to share data or outputs between stacks, please consider programmatically creating [Stack Dependencies](../../concepts/stack/stack-dependencies.md).